-AUTHORITY / DISCRETION Legislative - includes the adoption of local laws, planning
+AUTHORITY / DISCRETION Legislative - includes the adoption of local laws, planning schemes and policies.

 For Council to consider proposed amendments to the Burns Beach Structure Plan, following public consultation.

 The City has received an application, on behalf of the estate owners, to amend the Burns Beach Structure Plan.
 The amendment proposes to: